 Latin name: Vaxigrip

-ATX Code: J07BB01
+ATX code: J07BB01

 Active substance: inactivated split gravedo virus

-Producer: Sanofi Pasteur SA (France)
+Manufacturer: Sanofi Pasteur S.A.
+(France)

 Release form and composition

-• 5 ml vial (vial), 1 pc. in a cardboard box.
+• 5 ml bottle (bottle), 1 pc. in a cardboard pack.

-• A (H1 N1) - 15/7.5 µg HA;
+• A (H1 N1) – 15/7.5 µg GA;

-• A (H3 N2) - 15/7.5 µg HA;
+• A (H3 N2) – 15/7.5 µg GA;

-• B - 15/7.5 µg HA.
+• B – 15/7.5 µg GA.

 Excipients: buffer solution (sodium chloride, sodium hydrogen phosphate dihydrate, potassium chloride, potassium dihydrogen phosphate, water for injection) – up to 0.5 ml.